Skip to main content

 For example, CoinLedger automatically selected "I received or expect to receive a 1099-DA without cost basis" for my Coinbase transactions.
 Since Coinbase is a centralized exchange who has publicly acknowledged that they are sending Form 1099-DA to their clients in 2026, this is the correct selection, and you are safe to proceed by clicking Generate.

-That said, we recommend double-checking your selections on this menu before proceeding to ensure that you are reporting everything to the IRS properly.
+We recommend double-checking your selections on this menu before proceeding to ensure that you are reporting everything to the IRS properly.
 You can do this by reviewing any Form 1099-DA's you received this year.

 • If you received a Form 1099-DA without cost basis, select "I received or expect to receive a 1099-DA without cost basis."